 \section{Conclusion}

-This paper quantitatively compares the information contained in the data objects of the complete GRF curve versus conventional discrete summaries on disease severity and clinical profiles of patients with OA, demonstrating the greater value of analyzing the full curves.
+This paper quantitatively demonstrates the extent to which complete GRF curves, compared with conventional discrete summaries, capture information relevant to disease severity and clinical profiles of OA, demonstrating the added value of full-curve analysis.
 We apply a straightforward nested model comparison to highlight this difference.
-Furthermore, our shape-based approach offers an intuitive representation of full movement curves, applicable in broader analyses, and reveals insightful modes of variation.
-Our work is among the first to demonstrate the superior predictive potential of full movement curves over conventional discrete summaries and to compare these representations for predicting disease measures.
+Furthermore, our shape-based approach illustrates an intuitive representation of full movement curves that is applicable in broader analyses and reveals insightful modes of variation.
+To our knowledge, this work is among the first to show that analysis of full movement curves yields stronger associations with OA outcomes and OA-related clinical traits than conventional discrete summaries.

 \begin{description}

 \item[Supplement to Elastic Shape Analysis of Movement Data:] Additional figures and tables, with accompanying brief discussions. (pdf)

 \end{description}